highvoltag3/x-clonezf/README.md

 ## Data model
 ![Data Model Screenshot](public/datamodelscreenshot.png)
-See `/lib/supabase.ts` for the schema and tigger function I created.
+See `/lib/supabase.ts` for the schema and trigger function.

 ## API Endpoints